epezent/ShapeRenderer/README.md

 ## Coming Eventually (Maybe)

-In order of most likely to least likely, these are some things I may eventually add to ShapeRender (feel free to make contributions toward any!):
+In order of most likely to least likely, these are some things I may eventually add to ShapeRenderer (feel free to make contributions toward any!):

 - texture blend modes and opacity adjustment
 - linear gradient offset/shifting